 Talent mounting the dish.

 Detect internalized gold nanoclusters by using a 405-nanometer laser set to 2% power with an appropriate beam splitter, setting the range of detection wavelengths between 650 and 760 nanometers [1].
-Authors: The resolution of the mp4 files provided is too low to be able to see the user interface of your software.
-Please upload higher resolution footage to your project page.
-The native resolution of your monitor should be enough.
+We have uploaded captures with higher resolution.

 SCREEN: Screen capture 7.3.mp4.